dsi-icl/do-voice-interaction/rasa-project/data/nlu.md

 - Clear the screens
 - clean the space
 - clear space
+- Close current project
+- Could you close the loaded demo
+- Close demo
+- I'd like to close the project
+- Close project
 - I'd like to clean the space
 - Could you clear the space
 - full black